-We recorded a provision for income taxes of \$632 million for fiscal 2021, compared to \$111 million for fiscal 2020.
-Our effective tax rate for fiscal 2021 and fiscal 2020 was 24 percent and 11 percent, respectively.
-The increase in the provision for income taxes for fiscal 2021, compared to fiscal 2020, is due to an increase in income before income taxes and a change in our effective tax rate.
-The change in our effective tax rate for fiscal 2021, compared to fiscal 2020, is due to the recognition of benefits in fiscal 2020 attributable to a favorable rate differential resulting from carrying back fiscal 2019 federal net operating loss to an earlier tax year under the Coronavirus Aid, Relief, and Economic Security (CARES) Act, state tax law changes, and a one-time tax benefit from the federal tax credit for fuel cell vehicles which was extended in December 2019 and applied retroactively.
+We recorded a provision for income taxes of \$329 million for fiscal 2023, compared to \$789 million for fiscal 2022.
+Our effective tax rate for fiscal 2023 and fiscal 2022 was 25 percent and 24 percent, respectively.
+The decrease in the provision for income taxes for fiscal 2023, compared to fiscal 2022, was primarily due to a decrease in income before income taxes.
+The higher effective tax rate for fiscal 2023 compared to fiscal 2022 was primarily attributable to the increase in state tax provision and the decrease in federal plug-in vehicle credits in the current period.